 - Residency is usually close to 50/50 inpatient/outpatient.
 The ACGME requires 12 months of inpatient and 12 months of outpatient.
 With the job market trend towards outpatient physiatry, many programs have increased the outpatient focus (50-70%) and are emphasizing or increasing musculoskeletal medicine training.

 - Call is very light compared to other specialties.
 For example, some programs have this type of call schedule: q-7 in PGY2, q-14 in PGY3 and no call in PGY4.
 Programs may either have in-house vs. home call.
 While many residents enjoy the convenience of home call, in-house call usually gives residents a post-call day.

 - Several of the top programs are competitive.
 The remaining institutions accept a wide range of applicants.
 Just like in other specialties, the higher your class rank and the more honors you have, the more attention you’re likely to receive initially.
 However, in this field, personality plays an important role.
 As noted above, the team concept is very important to PM&R. Programs will probably learn the most about your ability to be a team leader and a team player from your letters of recommendation.
 Lastly, programs want to see that you have a real interest in and enthusiasm for this field.

-- Attend the American Association of PM&R (AAPMR)national conference in the fall if you can!
+- Attend the American Association of PM&R (AAPMR) national conference in the fall if you can!
 During the conference there is a residency fair where medical students can talk to PM&R residents and Program Directors.
-In 2018 it will be in Orlando, FL in October.
-The Association of Academic Physiatrists national conference is smaller than the AAPMR conference and will be held in Puerto Rico in February 2019.
+In November 2019 it will be in San Antonio, TX and in November 2020 it will be in San Diego, CA. The Association of Academic Physiatrists national conference is smaller than the AAPMR conference and is usually held in February or March each year.